ignition-devs/ignition-api-8.1/README.md

 Check the [releases page](https://github.com/thecesrom/Ignition/releases) and download the one for your current version.

-If you can't find it, feel free to submit your request on our [Discussions](https://github.com/thecesrom/Ignition/discussions).

 ## Branches

 This repository consists of the following branches:

 ### [main](https://github.com/thecesrom/Ignition/tree/main)

-This branch will contain all Scripting Functions from the latest Ignition Release requiring only Python
+This branch will contain all Scripting Functions from the latest Ignition Release.

 ### [7.9](https://github.com/thecesrom/Ignition/tree/7.9)

-This branch will contain all Scripting Functions from the latest Ignition Release for the 7.9 version requiring only Python
+This branch will contain all Scripting Functions from the latest Ignition Release for the 7.9 version.

 ### [8.0](https://github.com/thecesrom/Ignition/tree/8.0)

-This branch will contain all Scripting Functions from the latest Ignition Release for the 8.0 version requiring only Python
+This branch will contain all Scripting Functions from the latest Ignition Release for the 8.0 version.

 ### jython [Archived]

-This branch is no longer maintained and it has been archived here: <https://github.com/thecesrom/ignition-api-jython>
+This branch is no longer maintained and it has been archived here: <https://github.com/thecesrom/ignition-api-jython>.

 ### Cloning a single branch